 Many apprentices feel that one year on the farm is not enough time to get the training they need.
 We encourage people to consider the possibility of staying for more than one season.
 While encouraged, it is not automatic for apprentices to be accepted for a second year – the basis for the decision will be your performance review over the first year and solely at the discretion of the Farm Manager and General Managers.

-Working visitors are welcome at the farm and apprentice house for up to one week.
-Longer visits are subject to the wishes of other apprentices and the Farm Manager and must be approved by the General Manager.
+Working visitors are welcome at the farm and apprentice house for up to one week but are subject to the wishes of other apprentices and the Farm Manager and must be approved by the General Manager.
 Working visitors need to work our normal schedule and are provided lunch.

 Non-working visitors are welcome at the farm and apprentice house for up to two days.
 Longer visits are subject to the wishes of other apprentices and the General Manager.
-They are welcome to eat farm produce, but need to buy items for sale at the farm shop at regular prices.
+They are welcome to eat farm produce deemed abundant, but need to buy items for sale at the farm shop at regular prices.

-It is strongly encouraged that apprentices leave their pets at home.
-Pets may be tolerated in the apprentice house with guidelines provided separately at the discretion of the General Manager.
+Pets are not permitted in the apprentice house.
 Only leashed pets are permitted on the farm.
 No pets are permitted in the Farm Shop from June 1 – Nov 30 or in the rows of growing crops.
 Pet owners are responsible for their appropriate interaction with the public and with the property of the BFCT.

 As Brookfield Farm is a public place and we depend on our shareholders (and prospective shareholders) for our livelihood, all apprentices (and all employees) are required to be professional, polite, engaging, and helpful to all people who come to the farm.